[EagerLoad] Which is more useful, leftJoin or with? [N+1 problem]

 We have now reached the main point

-As mentioned above, issuing a query each time is extremely inefficient, so you should use (left)join or with.
+As mentioned earlier, issuing a query each time is extremely inefficient, so we use (left) join or with.

-(By the way, in some cases it may be better to retrieve each time, so choose carefully.)
+(Incidentally, there are cases where it is better to retrieve the data each time, so choose carefully.)

 However, they each do something different.